- Posted by Enrique Cordero

 - The Seal Test (fine and gross leakages) and PIND Test are eliminated because it is not applicable when the package has no cavity.

 Usually, the commercial components show a temperature operational range less than -55ºC to +125ºC, but all ESCC standards consider this range applicable for space applications.
 Since COTS cannot be tested out of its operational temperature range, the EEE engineer should select the test conditions to design an equivalent test.
 The objective is to test the reliability of the components without applying test conditions that could destroy them.

-Alter Technology´s capabilities include the realization of a wide range of tests in order to evaluate, check and assure that the selected components for your project fulfill all the requirements for space you could need.
+ALTER´s capabilities include the realization of a wide range of tests to evaluate, check and assure that the selected components for your project fulfill all the requirements for space you could need.
 These include some specific tests for COTS such as Scanning Acoustic Microscopy (SAM) or Outgassing and many others such as Radiographic Inspection, SEM & EDAX microanalysis or FIB microsection, as well as some process techniques to prevent or reduce the presence of artifacts induced to the parts (e.g. laser & copper protection systems for plastic case removal process).